The Asset Browser

 - Textures used more than once are only available once in the database.

-The elements displayed in the Asset Browser can also be simply dragged and dropped into a palette so that they can be easily accessed from there.
-This is not useful for every element type: for example, spline presets that only work in the context of special other elements (in this case function graphs) cannot be loaded with a click. - Particularly worth mentioning is the drag & drop of HDRI images into the view or the Object Manager.
-If this is currently a Redshift scene, a Dome light with a linked HDRI file will be generated directly, i.e., the HDRI will have a direct effect.
-When dragging and dropping further HDRIs, only the link in the Dome light will be updated, so that you can simply drag HDRI after HDRI into the view until you have found a suitable HDRI.
-Attention: drag the HDRI into an empty part of the Viewport.
+The elements displayed in the Asset Browser can also be simply dragged and dropped into a palette, from where they can then be easily called up.
+This is not useful for every element type: for example, spline presets that only work in the context of special other elements (here function graphs) cannot be loaded with a click. - The drag&drop of HDRI images into the viewport or the Object Manager is particularly worth mentioning.
+If it is currently a Redshift scene, a dome light with a linked HDRI file is created directly, i.e. the HDRI "works" directly.
+If you drag&drop further HDRIs, only the link in the dome light is updated, so that you can simply drag HDRI after HDRI into the view until you have found a suitable HDRI.
+Attention: drag the HDRI into an empty part of the view.

-- When dragging and dropping models from the Asset Browser, the Place tool will be activated so that objects can be placed directly on existing ones.
+Place tool will be activated so that objects can be placed directly on existing ones.

 - ...and much more, which you will find described in detail on the following pages.